aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/conversion/mhtml-to-sql/_index.md

 ---
 title: MHTML to SQL Convert API for Android
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Android to convert MHTML format file to SQL format file.
 url: /android/conversion/mhtml-to-sql/
 ---